kyberpunk/esp-temperature-control/README.md

 ESP32 is cheap but powerfull controller with two 32 bit processor cores and embedded Wi-Fi and Bluetooth module.
 ESP32 has very nice [SDK](https://docs.espressif.com/projects/esp-idf/en/latest/), large community of developers and very good support.
 MQTT is widespread message queue protocol which is suitable for sending and consuming data or any events.
 It is lightweight enough to use in embedded applications.
 We will use [Mosquitto](https://mosquitto.org/) broker in this sample.

-## Implementation description
-Measurements are synchronized by real time to have measurements on multiple devices with the same time offset.
-...

 ## Requirements
 You will need following components to build this application:
 * ESP32 DevKit or any other development board